0x0f0f0f/gobba/README.md

 Levi.
 It is based on the teachers' [minicaml](http://pages.di.unipi.it/levi/codice-18/evalFunEnvFull.ml), an evaluation example to show how interpreters work.
-It is an interpreted subset of Caml, with eager evaluation and only local (`let-in`) declaration statements.
+It is an interpreted subset of Caml, with eager/lazy evaluation and only local (`let-in`) declaration statements.
 I have added a simple parser and lexer made with menhir and ocamllex ([learn more](https://v1.realworldocaml.org/v1/en/html/parsing-with-ocamllex-and-menhir.html)).
 I have also added a simple REPL that show each reduction step that is done in